ntop/ntopng/doc/src/user_interface/shared/policies/access_control_list.rst

 Access Control List
 -------------------

 ntopng is able to define an Access Control List, used to trigger an alert in case one of the defined rules is not respected.
+It is also possible to restrict the check of these rules only to specified Networks CIDR/Hosts (`Scope Filters`_)

 .. note::